March 23, 2017 - Yonder

 The friendship bracelet is one of the most clever scams out there.
 It commonly takes place in France outside of international airports, welcome centers, and anywhere else tourists would be entering from another country.

 The way this scam works is that a person approaches you as though they are welcoming you into their country.
 This is very similar to going to Hawaii where hula girls welcome you with a lei.
-The scammer would ask you to hold out your arm for a sign of friendship, and when you do, they will quickly create a friendship bracelet right on your wrist.
+The scammer would ask you to hold out your arm for a sign of friendship, and when you do, they will quickly create a bracelet right on your wrist.

 The best way to avoid this scam is to never allow anyone to place any items on your person.
 If you encounter a person like this, make it clear that you won’t be paying any money for items.
-More often than not, they will leave you alone and turn their attention to another mark.
+More often than not, the scammers will leave you alone and turn their attention to another mark.

 This is another scam that can happen anywhere but is especially common in London and Paris.
 In this scam, the con artist will have a table set up with a guessing game.
 These games vary from remembering which of three cups a ball is hidden under to keeping track of which card is the king of diamonds.